-Who has been allowed to settle in New Zealand since 1840?
-Over the years, laws and regulations have been used to restrict or prevent the entry of ‘undesirable’ individuals or groups.
-Making New Zealand British and keeping the country white were the goals of immigration policy until the early 1970s.
-People from Britain have been actively recruited, while people perceived as ‘different’ have been kept out.
+Who has been allowed to settle in New Zealand?
+Over the years since 1840, laws and regulations have been used to restrict or prevent the entry of ‘undesirable’ individuals or groups.
+Making New Zealand British and keeping the country white were the main goals of immigration policy until the early 1970s.
+People from Britain were actively recruited, while people perceived as ‘different’ were kept out.

-Strong imperial sentiments in the colonial period, and views about race through the 19th and much of the 20th centuries largely explain the purpose of New Zealand’s immigration restrictions.
-But alongside these narrow-minded, racist attitudes, more inclusive views of the peopling of New Zealand have consistently been expressed.
+Strong imperial sentiments in the colonial period, and views about race through the 19th and much of the 20th centuries, largely explain the purpose of New Zealand’s immigration restrictions.
+But alongside these narrow-minded, racist attitudes, more inclusive views about the peopling of New Zealand have also been expressed.

 In 1840 the Treaty of Waitangi acknowledged that British subjects were already in New Zealand.
 Implicit in Māori agreement to the treaty was that more immigrants would come from the United Kingdom, Europe and Australia.
-Some Māori have argued that their ancestors agreed to allow immigration only from the countries named in the preamble to the treaty, and that regulation of immigration from other places is a matter that should be discussed with them as a treaty partner.
+Some Māori have argued that their ancestors agreed to allow immigration only from the countries named in the preamble to the treaty, and that the regulation of immigration from other countries should be discussed with them as a treaty partner.

-In the 19th century, as a colony of the British Empire, New Zealand struggled for the right to curb Asian immigration.
+In the 19th century, as a colony of the British Empire, New Zealand sought the right to curb Asian immigration.
 Concerned about the impact of these restrictions on its own interests in China, India and Japan, the British government refused to assent to New Zealand’s Asiatic Restriction Bill of 1896.
-Changes in immigration laws and regulations over the years also highlight the close links between immigration controls and economic strategies.
+Changes in immigration laws and regulations over the years have also highlighted the close links between immigration and economic strategies.

 Until 1961 (in law) and 1974 (in practice), British subjects were allowed free entry into New Zealand.
 Immigrants from Asia faced restrictions from the late 19th century.
 Entry of non-British Europeans was restricted from the early 20th century.

-Beginning in 1974, the criteria for entry to New Zealand gradually changed from race or nationality to merits and skills.
-The 1987 Immigration Act finally eliminated both the discrimination against some races and nationalities, and the preferences for others.
-But the numbers of migrants and the pre-requisites they had to meet remained tightly regulated.
+Beginning in 1974, the criteria for entry to New Zealand gradually changed from race or nationality to merit and skills.
+The Immigration Act 1987 finally eliminated both discrimination against some races and nationalities, and preference for others.
+But the numbers of migrants and the prerequisites they had to meet remained tightly regulated.

 Restrictions on immigration were first imposed in 1881.
-Until then, anyone who arrived in New Zealand had been able to remain in the country, including ‘aliens’ (non-British subjects) who could, after 1844, apply for naturalisation.
+Until then, anyone who arrived in New Zealand had been able to remain in the country, including ‘aliens’ (non-British subjects) who could, after 1844, apply for ‘naturalisation’ and become British subjects.

 This act was the first to restrict the entry of a specific group of people.
-The number of Chinese who could arrive on one ship was limited to one for every 10 tons of the vessel’s weight.
+The number of Chinese who could arrive on one ship was limited to one for every 10 tons of the vessel’s volume.
 A poll tax of £10 was also imposed on each Chinese person entering the country.
-In 1888 the ratio of immigrants to ship tonnage was cut to one Chinese person per 100 tons.
-In 1896, it was halved to one per 200, and the poll tax increased to £100.
+In 1888 the ratio of Chinese immigrants was cut to one per 100 tons.
+In 1896, it was halved to one per 200 tons, and the poll tax was increased to £100.